-

 Children who have difficulty with motor skills or regulation techniques due to orthopedic, neurological, or genetic diagnoses will especially benefit from occupational therapy.

-It is never too early to start occupational therapy, earlier intervention can mean shorter treatment duration over time.
+It is never too early to start occupational therapy, earlier intervention with therapy services can mean shorter treatment duration over time.

 We work with families who want to receive physical therapy in a safe and flexible environment.
 We ensure each baby is comfortable, engaged, and happy.